What is a configuration file?

 Working with configuration files

-People use various tools to create and edit configuration files.
+People use various tools to create and edit different configuration files.
 Tools can help users find parameters within the file, convert to a different file format and accomplish other tasks.

 Text editors such as Microsoft Windows Notepad and Linux GNU nano are some of the most common tools for editing human-readable files.
 Some text editors provide search and pattern-matching features to help users find and change content.

 Other tools specialize in certain file formats.
-For example, JSON Editor Online is used to create and edit files in the JSON format, and Swagger Editor can convert YAML files to JSON.
+For example, JSON Editor Online for JavaScript is used to create and edit files in the JSON format, and Swagger Editor can convert YAML files to JSON.
 Additional editors exist for formats such as XML and TOML.

-Tips for managing configuration files
+Best practices for managing configuration files

-IT teams managing configuration files should implement a system of comments, testing, version control and backups.
-Keep in mind the following best practices for configuration file management:
+IT teams managing configuration files should set up a system of comments, testing, version control and backups.

-- Use comments to document important activities taking place within the file, and write them in a way that others can understand.
+- Use comments to document important activities taking place within the file and write them in a way that others can understand.

 - Test configuration files thoroughly to ensure that the application or system works as intended.

-- Adopt a naming or version control convention that enables configuration file editors to track changes made over time, such as the introduction of a new path for storage, and see who made those changes.
+- Adopt a naming or version control convention that enables configuration file editors to track changes made over time, such as the introduction of a new path for storage and see who made those changes.

 - Treat configuration files as critical and include them in backup schemes.